Skip to Content

 1. Take the Sugar Train

 One of the top things to do in St Kitts is a ride on the Sugar Train.
-For beautiful railway journeys St Kitts Scenic Railway is up there with the best.
-The train, which was built between 1912 and 1926, used to transport sugar cane from the fields to the mills.
-Nowadays it’s one of the top attractions in St Kitts and takes passengers on a journey through the stunning Kittitian countryside.
+The St. Kitts Scenic Railway is up there with the best for beautiful railway journeys.
+The train was built between 1912 and 1926 and originally transported sugar cane from sugar plantations to the mills.
+Nowadays, it’s one of the top attractions in St Kitts and takes passengers on a journey through the stunning Kittitian countryside.

-Book the St Kitts 3-hour scenic train tour and pass sights such as Brimstone Hill Fortress, Mount Liamuiga, and Saddlers Village, then complete the circuit by bus along the Island Main Road.
+Book the St Kitts 3-hour scenic train tour and your three-hour tour will pass sights such as Brimstone Hill Fortress National Park, Mount Liamuiga, and Saddlers Village, then complete the circuit by bus along the Island Main Road.

-Over 25% of St Kitts is covered by rainforest and a foray into the lush, green jungle with expert guide, O’Neil Mulraine, is a must.
-You’ll spot all sorts of wildlife, towering trees, flowering plants and hundreds of species of flora and fauna.
+Over 25% of St Kitts is covered by the National Forest Reserve, and a foray into the dense, green jungle is a must.

 st-kitts-rainforest